 A disruptive announcement

-The discovery is sparking a small cataclysm in the scientific environment, because it could have vast implications for our understanding of how life formed on Earth billions of years ago.
+The discovery is causing a small cataclysm in the scientific community, because it could have far-reaching implications for our understanding of how life formed on Earth billions of years ago.

 "I find it a really fascinating discovery," he says Alan Doucette, associate professor at Dalhousie University in Canada.

-Evidence seems to be mounting that there is something truly unique and extraordinary about water chemistry.
+The evidence seems to be mounting that there is something truly unique and extraordinary about the chemistry of water.

 Alan Doucette